NVIDIA/TensorRT/samples/sampleSafePluginV3/README.md

 	This sample generates `safe_plugin.engine`, which is a binary file that contains the serialized engine data.

+	When the build produces a companion library holding the engine's generated host code, it is written beside the engine as `safe_plugin.engine.so`.
+The infer part loads it from there, so keep the two together.

 	This sample reads ONNX model to build the network:

         - `mnist_safe_plugin.onnx` - The ONNX model that contains the network design with maxPoolPlugin, version 1, namespace ""